-CMM 111 - Effective Oral Communication 3 Credits Lecture 45 hrs/Outside the Classroom Work 90 hrs
+CMM 111 - Effective Oral Communication 3 Credits Lecture 45 hrs

 This course presents nature and basic oral communication principles.
 It also emphasizes in ideas expression methods so that the student achieves better communication in his/her personal and professional life.